Danilo Kiš: World War II

-Kiš's parents were concerned with the rising tide of anti-Semitism all around in Europe in the late 1930s.
+Kiš's parents were concerned with the rising tide of anti-Semitism all around Europe in the late 1930s.
 In 1939, they oversaw three-year-old Danilo's baptism into the Eastern Orthodox Church in Novi Sad, where the Kiš family resided at the time.
 Kiš later acknowledged that this action likely saved his life, since as the son of a Jewish convert to Christianity, Danilo would probably have been subject to persecution without definitive proof of his Christian faith.

 In April 1941, Hungarian troops, in alliance with Nazi Germany, invaded the northern Yugoslavian province of Vojvodina.
 After Hungary declared war on the Allied powers in 1941, territory was annexed and officials began to persecute Jews in the region.
-On January 20, 1942, gendarmes and troops invaded Novi Sad, and two days later, gendarmes massacred thousands of Serbs and Jews in their homes and around the city.
+On 20 January 1942, gendarmes and troops invaded Novi Sad, and two days later, gendarmes massacred thousands of Serbs and Jews in their homes and around the city.
 Eduard Kiš was among a large group of people rounded up and taken by the gendarmes to the banks of the frozen Danube to be shot.
 Eduard managed to survive, only because the hole in the ice where the gendarmes were dumping the bodies of the dead became so clogged with bodies that the commanders called for the officers to stop the killing.
 Kiš later described the massacre as the start of his "conscious life".

-Following the massacre, Eduard relocated his family to Kerkabarabás, a town in south-west Hungary.
+Following the massacre, Eduard relocated his family to Kerkabarabás, a town in southwest Hungary.
 Danilo attended primary school in Kerkabarabás.
 Through 1944, Hungarian Jews were largely safe, as compared to Jews in other Axis-occupied countries since Hungarian officials were reluctant to hand over Jews to the Nazis.
 However, in mid 1944 authorities began to deport Jews en masse to concentration camps.
-Eduard Kiš was sent to a ghetto in Zalaegerszeg in April or May 1944, then was deported to Auschwitz on July 5.
+Eduard Kiš was sent to a ghetto in Zalaegerszeg in April or May 1944, then was deported to Auschwitz on 5 July.
 Eduard, along with many of his relatives, was murdered in Auschwitz.
 Danilo, Danica, and Milica, perhaps owing to Danilo and Danica's baptism certificates, were saved from deportation.

 Kiš's father's murder had a massive impact on his work.
 Kiš crafted his own father into Eduard Scham, the father of the protagonist of Early Sorrows, Garden, Ashes, and Hourglass.
 Kiš described his father as a "mythical figure," and would continually claim that his father had not been murdered in Auschwitz but had "disappeared."

 Post-war life

-After the end of the war, the family moved to Cetinje, Yugoslavia, where Kiš graduated from high school in 1954.
+After the end of the war, the family moved to Cetinje, Montenegro, Yugoslavia, where Kiš graduated from high school in 1954.
 Kiš studied literature at the University of Belgrade.
 He was an excellent student, receiving praise from students and faculty members alike.
 He graduated in 1958 as the first student at the University of Belgrade to be awarded a degree in comparative literature.
 After graduating, Kiš stayed on for two years of postgraduate research.